eoinkelly/notes/elixir/disassembly/disassembly.md

 * created by `:erts_debug.df`
 * disassembled BEAM code
 * represents the code that is actually run (after BEAM optimizer has run)
+* notice that to get at what really runs on the VM you have to disassemble a .beam
+    * I don't know how to get from a `.S` to the `.dis` directly

+### erlang disassembly file format

 The format of each line is: